 - contact our clients in relation to current, future and proposed engagements;

-- send our clients newsletters, promotional material and other marketing communications;
+- send our clients newsletters, know-how, promotional material and other marketing communications;

 - invite our clients to events (and arrange and administer those events);